reasonwithoutrestraint/site/Original/My moral understanding.md

 ## Summary

-0. Requirements of an analysis: authority, motivation, reasoning, disagreement
+0. Requirements of a normative analysis: authority, motivation, reasoning, disagreement
-1. Non-cognitive analysis of normative judgments - emotive, expressive, prescriptive.
+1. Non-cognitive analysis: emotive, expressive, prescriptive.
-2. Normative reduction - relation between agents and behaviors.
+2. Normative reduction: relation between agents and behaviors.
-3. Revisionist cognitive analysis normative judgments with some platitudes:
+3. Revisionist analysis: quasi-cognitive, normative judgments can be rational/irrational with the following constraints, which may be enough for truth.
+If not enough for truth, judgments of rationality are siblings to judgments of truth:
-    - Ideal dispositionalism
+    - Ideal dispositionalism / Constructivist
     - Supervenience
+    - Consistency
+    - Coherence
-4. Constructivist approach for establishing meaning/plattiudes of different normative domains
+4. Establishing meaning/plattiudes of different normative domains
+    - morality
-    - morality - individual reasons with an impartiality/social constriant
+        - prudential reasons with an impartiality/social constriant
-        - reasons to blame/shame as a society
-            - character-based targets
-                - directed at inherent wrongness of one's character
-                - not directed at the accidental badness of one's character (even if it's systematically harmful somehow)
-                - not directed at actions that didn't stem from one's character
-            - objectives
-                - modify inherent character of target
-                - mold inherent character of other members of society
-                - regulate other members' disposition to shame/blame
-        - reasons to follow as an individual
+        - reasons for distinctively moral attitudes
-5. Constructivist approach for establishing truth in different normative domains - constraints on the idealized agent
-    - morality:
-        - norms that are rationally necessary as a basis cooperation/shame/blame
-        - norms that promote everyone's interest impartially
+        - norms generated from constructed relationships
-6. Morality is rationally optional, but this doesn't diminish its authority
+5. Morality is rationally optional, but this doesn't diminish its authority
     - Contingent:
         - Scientific reasons are evidentially optional, but that doesn't diminish its authority.
         - Scientific reasons for belief are an impartial/social version of individual reasons for belief.
         - Most people happen to be interested in impartial/social reasons for action/belief.
-    - Not externally reasonable, like all normative domains
+    - Not externally necessarily justifiable, like all normative domains
-        - Deduction/induction/evidence/science cannot be reasonable to someone who doesn't care for deduction/induction/evidence/science
+        - Deduction/induction/abduction/evidence/science cannot be reasonable to someone who doesn't care for those forms of reasoning

 ## Metaethics